Jobhdez/jobhdez.github.io/_posts/2024-09-21-improving-performance-of-fmul-with-double-arithmetic.md

 `1.0000000011111101111111101111111111111111111111111111|11_2`

-All the bits on the left of `|` are integer part, the bit right on the right of `| ` is the rounding bit the remaining bits on the right of rounding bit are sticky bits.
+All the bits on the left of `|` are integer part, the bit right on the right of `| ` is the rounding bit and the remaining bits on the right of rounding bit are sticky bits.

 When we round up, we simply increase the "integer part" by 1 and the integer part above is: